clg-du/r-crash-course/lectures/lecture_05/lecture_5.md

 We can use a vector of indices inside the square brackets to access multiple elements at once.
-For example, to access the first, third, and fifth elements of a vector, we can use the following syntax: Note: We use the `c()` function to create a vector of indices.
+For example, to access the first, third, and fifth elements of a vector, we can use the following syntax:

 ``` r
 print(my_numeric_vector[c(1, 3, 5)])